xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Prospective Students
 My lab at Virginia Tech has openings for **PhD/Master students and Post-doc researchers** and research internship opportunities for **undergrad students**.
 We are looking for students with a strong background in <span style="color:blue">NLP, data mining, deep learning, or bioinformatics</span>.

-Please email me if you're interested in working with me. **In your email**, please include the following items:
+Please email me (with your CV) if you're interested in working with me.
-- Title as "Prospective Student: YourName - YourAffliation"
-- Briefly introduce what research problem you are interested in.
-- Briefly introduce yourself, including education background, research experiences, and programming skills.
-- Briefly explain your motivations and expectations of working with me.
-- Include a PDF version of your CV.

 Due to the high volume of emails, I may not be able to respond to every one I receive.
 - For **prospective PhD/MS students** outside of VT, please include my name as one of your interested faculty members in your graduate application.
 This will make it easier for me to locate your application during the review process.
 - For **current PhD/MS/undergraduate students** at VT, the best way to learn more about our research is to attend my classes, visit my office hours, or engage with my graduate students in DDS 362 and 364.
 - For **prospective Post-docs**, please check out this prestigious [Virginia Tech Presidential Postdoctoral Fellowship](https://www.research.vt.edu/about/postdoctoral-associates/virginia-tech-presidential-postdoctoral-fellowships.html).
 If you're interested in joining our research group, I would be happy to help you with the application process.